kguyer/Private_Events/README.md

 ### Features
 When signed in:
-* Users can create events, and edit and delete their own events
+* Users can create events, and edit and delete their current events
-* Users can view other events and choose to attend events
+* Users can view other events
+* Users can join and leave events created by others
-* Users can see who else is attending those events
+* Users can see who else is attending current events

 When signed out:
+* Users can view all events
+* Users can view details of specific events, past or present
+* Users cannot create, edit, or delete events
+* Users cannot attend or leave events

 ### Ruby Version
 Version 3.2.2